 A steady job

-Improve your credit score impacts your mortgage
+How your credit score impacts your mortgage

-How much can I afford to borrow?
+How much mortgage can I qualify for?

 Every situation is unique, but you can quickly figure out how much you can afford to borrow by looking at an online mortgage calculator or getting pre-approved.
-A pre-approved mortgage is highly recommended as it’s a quick way for lenders to tell you how much they’re willing to lend you.
-Plus, it doesn’t affect your credit score, so there’s no reason to not get one.
+As a general reference, most experts advise borrowing no more than 5x your annual income.

 How do mortgage rates work?